$d$-balanced squeezing function: Abstract

-We introduce the notion of squeezing function corresponding to $d$-balanced domains motivated by the concept of generalized squeezing function given by Rong and Yang.
-In this work we study some of its properties and its relation with Fridman invariant.
+We introduce the notion of $d$-balanced squeezing function motivated by the concept of generalized squeezing function given by Rong and Yang.
+In this work we study some of its properties and its relation with the Fridman invariant.

 \keywords{squeezing function; extremal map; holomorphic homogeneous regular domain; quasi balanced domain.} \subjclass[2010]{32F45, 32H02}